-1. Mr and Mrs parents of the pupil enrolled in year ... of the cycle of the European School,, resident at , hereinafter referred to as the parents.
-2. Mr / Mrs , (speech therapist, physiotherapist, psychologist,) practising at , hereinafter referred to as the member of the paramedical auxiliary staff.
-3. The European School,, represented by..... , Director, hereinafter referred to as the School.
+1. Mr and Mrs/Ms , parents/legal representatives of the pupil , enrolled in year ... of the cycle of the European School, , resident at , hereinafter referred to as the parents/legal representatives.
+2. Mr / Mrs/Ms , (speech therapist / psychomotor therapist / physiotherapist / psychologist / occupational therapist / orthoptist/ behavioural therapist2) practising at , hereinafter referred to as the therapist.
+3. The European School, , represented by , Director, hereinafter referred to as the School.